tarun-singhal/DbManager/README.md

 * Nice execution response, where you can find the no of query executed
 * INI File mechanism to process sql

-Steps to Use of the this app
+Steps to Use this app

 Step 1: Provide your database credential inside the db.ini file. which is ease to read.